Learn how to ship impactful customer journeys with Builder

 This can lead to a frustrating loop of trying the generated code, finding issues, going back to the AI for fixes, and repeating.
 The time spent debugging can negate the time saved by using AI tools in the first place.

-That's what we built Micro Agent, a new open-source tool, to solve.
+That's why we built Micro Agent, a new open-source tool, to solve.
 Micro Agent aims to deliver the benefits of AI-assisted coding while mitigating the problems of unreliable code generation.

 Diagram showing typical AI tools, when they fail, is the users problem.
 With Micro Agent, failures are caught by a unit test and iteration leads to eventual success in completing a task